Skip to main content

 Reality

-It should be part of the content and technical SEO operating rhythm
+It belongs in the regular content and technical SEO routine

 • Not a ranking hack: Speakable schema is a signal, not a shortcut.

-• Not a content substitute: The marked text still needs to be accurate, concise, and useful.
+• Not a content substitute: The marked text still needs to be accurate, short, and useful.

 • Not a sitewide blanket: Applying it everywhere dilutes intent and can create messy machine signals.

-• Not only technical: Marketing must decide which answer the company wants assistants to repeat.
+• Not only technical: Marketing has to decide which answer the company wants assistants to repeat.

 The right use is simple: write the answer clearly, mark the answer cleanly, and keep the page credible around it.